-This I came across in a recent UX Podcast (If you’re a listener, you’ve probably noticed a trend) featuring Amber Case, who may win the award for most interesting job title.
+This I came across in a recent UX Podcast (If you’re a listener, you’ve probably noticed a trend) featuring Amber Case, who may win the award for the most interesting job title.
 She is a Cyborg Anthropologist.
 The idea is subtle in a this-is-really-important way: feedback systems (notifications, alerts, A/V cues in general) need a lot of UX love with regards to context and respect for our normal, human-to-human social lives.
 Our devices shouldn’t embarrass us or interrupt us.
-Also cut from the Ubiquitous cloth, this one you should spend more time reading up on.
+Also cut from the Ubiquitous cloth, this one you should spend more time reading about.

 The Lightning List: